 Zach began his career as an actor in television and theatre before moving behind the camera in 2014.
 His first teleplay, HOLLYWOOD AND VINE, a 1950s period drama co-written with Max Spitulnik, received a number of accolades, leading to an industry presentation starring Jason Alexander (SEINFELD) and Michael Urie (UGLY BETTY), and directed by Independent Spirit Award winner Mark Polish.

 Zach’s directorial debut THE STAIRS, co-directed with collaborator Kelly Blatz, starred two-time Tony Award-nominee Anthony Heald (SILENCE OF THE LAMBS) and won the 2016 Audience Award for Best Short Film at the Ashland Independent Film Festival.
 His next film SERENITY (dir.
 Heather Tom), for which he wrote the screenplay, garnered the Best Actor Award at L.A.
 Shorts Fest 2017.
 This was promptly followed by writing and directing THE LIGHTKEEPER, featuring Academy Award nominee, Golden Globe and Independent Spirit Award winner Bruce Davison (LONGTIME COMPANION) alongside Screen Actors Guild Award nominee Meg Steedle (HBO’s BOARDWALK EMPIRE).
-It is a multi-award winner at film festivals, and recipient of the 61st CINE Golden Eagle Award for Narrative Short Film — an award recognizing rising filmmakers which has honored the early careers of Steven Spielberg, Ron Howard, Robert Zemeckis, Jim Henson, Taylor Hackford, Ken Burns, Pixar Animation, and many others throughout the decades.
+It is a multi-award winner at film festivals and played globally on the circuit in 2018.